-While planes have definitely upped their game in the sanitation department, Song still suggests wiping down seat buckles, armrests, seat buttons, tray table tops and bottoms, touchscreens, overhead lights and fans, and anything else your baby may touch.
+However, it’s still a good idea to be prepared with your own sanitizing gear to wipe down seat buckles, armrests, seat buttons, tray table tops and bottoms, touchscreens, overhead lights and fans, and anything else your baby may touch.

-These alcohol-free hand sanitizing wipes from Babyganics will do the trick.
+These alcohol-free hand sanitizing wipes from Babyganics should do the trick.

 Dr. Brown’s HappyPaci Pacifiers (3-pack)